 However, this leaves massive amounts of opportunities for manufacturers, with even simple solutions like machine monitoring creating massive improvements in production.

-If you are looking to learn more about the various buzzwords and terms surrounding these subjects, you'll get value from "The Industrial IoT Dictionary for Manufacturing" which covers many of the key terms pertaining to the new age of manufacturing.
+If you are looking to learn more about Industrial IoT or the various buzzwords and terms surrounding these subjects, you'll get value from "The Industrial IoT Dictionary for Manufacturing" which covers many of the key terms pertaining to the new age of manufacturing.

 47 Pleasant St, Suite 2-S, Northampton, MA 01060